cbcrg/tcoffee/docs/tcoffee_manual.rst

 =======================
 If you only want to make a standard multiple alignments, you may skip these explanations.
 But if you want to do more sophisticated things, these few indications may help before you start reading the doc and the papers.

 When you run T-Coffee, the first thing it does is to compute a library.
 The library is a list of pairs of residues that could be aligned.
-It is like a christmas list: you can ask anything you fancy, but it is down to Santa Claus to assemble a collection of Toys that won't get him stuck at the airport, while going through the metal detector.
+It is like a christmas list: you can ask anything you fancy, but it is down to Santa Claus to assemble a collection of toys that won't get him stuck at the airport, while going through the metal detector.

 Given a standard library, it is not possible to have all the residues aligned at the same time because all the lines of the library may not agree.
 For instance:

 ::